Breakthrough-Energy/docs/source/dev/contribution_guide.md

 ### Test your Code
 For this project we decided to rely upon the `pytest` (check their [website][pytest]) package for our testing framework. `pytest` also supports the built-in `unittest` framework which we accept as well.
-Generally `pytest` reduces boilerplate code and uses simple Python asserts, though depending on the complexity of the testing situation, the more rigid structure of `unittest` can sometimes be preferable.
+Generally `pytest` reduces boilerplate code and uses simple Python asserts.
+However, depending on the complexity of the testing situation, the more rigid structure of `unittest` can sometimes be preferable.

 The unit tests for our code are grouped locally in a **tests** folder located at the same level as the module being tested.
 All the tests of a package can be run using:
 ```bash